How to Write Mobile-First Content

 - Finger tapping and not mouse or trackpad usage for selection

 - Inconsistency between desktop & mobile UI’s

 - Visibility of just a single window

 Despite these restrictions, mobile devices have fast become the preferred method for people to read, explore and stay engaged online.
 Mobile smart phones, today, are not only used to browse social media apps.
 They are used more and more to make bank transactions, online purchases for food, clothing and everything else between.

 The smartphone today has made lives more convenient and faster.
-Whether it’s a smart phone or a tablet, it’s time to think smaller than the regular 15-inch screen.
+Whether it’s a smartphone or a tablet, it’s time to think smaller than the regular 15-inch screen.

-There are special opportunities that mobiles offer to users and it is time to explore and take advantage of those opportunities.
+There are special opportunities that mobiles offer to users, and it is time to explore and take advantage of those opportunities.
 Significant focus then needs to be given to mobile phone users and their experience and engagement.

-Smart Insights on Mobile Marketing
+Smart Insights on Mobile-First Content

 Much content is being consumed via mobile phones.
 Right from texting to accessing social networks.
 Browsing to sharing content; reading emails to replying and surfing the web to watching videos.